 You are required to take two 1-hour regular season exams and a 2-hour final exam.
 These will be in-class exams.
-Furthermore, no cognitive artifacts, beyond blank paper and a writing stick, will be permitted for use on these exams.

 Grading

 Your grade will be determined on the basis of your performance on the following nonexclusive activities: